Whether your boiler is new or old it’s vital to get it serviced on an annual basis.

 We usually carry Honeywell CO alarms as van stock and will install them for you but if you do happen to purchase one yourself please be sure that the alarm has been tested and displays the British standard 50291 and kite mark.
 These alarms usually cost between £15-£30.
 Please beware of alarms that have not be tested and approved to the above standard don’t be tempted by the price it could save a life.

-If you would like us to call to your property to carry out gas related work then click the link below to check what we are qualified to work on before making the call.
+If you would like us to call to your property to carry out gas related work then click here to check what we are qualified to work on before making the call.